olebedev/srlt/readme.md

 As you can see, there is no way to get confused.

-To take a snapshot just type it:
+To take a snapshot just type:

 ```
 $ srlt shapshot